spdx/spdx-3-model/model/Core/Classes/IndividualElement.md

 Individuals, such as NoneElement and NoAssertionElement, need to reference a concrete subclass of Element.

-This class provides the type used by the individuals.
+This class provides the type used by the individuals defined in the Core profile.

 ## Metadata